Manhunt intensifies for fugitive who stole guns, mailed manifesto to Trump

 McNary also said he had spoken with an officer who said they did not believe the man was Jakubowski.

-Investigators have already followed up on around 320 tips and leads, according to the sheriff's department statement.
-A $10,000 reward has been offered bu the FBI for information leading to Jakubowski's capture.
+Investigators have already followed up on around 400 tips and leads, according to the sheriff's department statement.
+The FBI offered a $10,000 reward for information leading to Jakubowski's capture.

 Police released a video last week that the suspect allegedly posted on Facebook appearing to show a man mailing an envelope with his manifesto addressed to Trump.